tmwarchitecture/Tabl_/README.md

 Once finished organizing and formatting the data, Tabl_ can export information to a CSV, or simply copy to the clipboard for pasting into other spreadsheet programs.
 Tabl_ can also be placed into the Rhino document model space or layout space as editable text objects.

-## Versions

-0.x versions are cross-platform.
-Tabl_ can run on Windows and MacOS machines.

-1.x versions are deprecated.

-2.x versions are for Windows machine only.

 ## Example Uses

 * Architecture schedules.